Analysis | How ZTE Ended Up in Middle of U.S.-China Trade War: QuickTake

 4. And that saved ZTE?

 Maybe not.
-In June 14, the U.S. Senate voted to advance a defense bill that included a provision that would reimpose restrictions on ZTE.
-The House of Representatives has already passed a version of the bill that would ban government agencies from using technology made by ZTE and Huawei Technologies Co. and would prohibit the Defense Department from renewing contracts with vendors that work with the Chinese companies.
+On June 18, the U.S. Senate voted for legislation that restores the penalties in a bipartisan measure that was part of a defense bill.
+The Senate legislation will have to be reconciled with a version of the National Defense Authorization Act passed by the House of Representatives in May, which would ban government agencies from using technology made by ZTE and Huawei Technologies Co.
 Trump could veto a final bill, though it sets both military spending levels and policies that should be in place for the Oct.
 1 start of the new fiscal year.
 Even if Trump’s reprieve holds up, the market has its doubts that ZTE can pull through.
-Its shares plunged as they resumed trading June 13, falling as much as 41 percent.
+Its shares plunged as they resumed trading June 13 in Hong Kong, falling as much as 41 percent that day and slumping more than 20 percent after the Senate vote.
 Investors remain concerned about the distraction of a management overhaul, the challenge of finding appropriate candidates in a short time frame and its ability to regain credibility in global markets.
 Larger crosstown rival Huawei also continues to gain market share in smartphones and networking.

 5. How does this fit into the U.S.-China trade war?